-Applicants are required to provide project cost details to serve each eligible BSL in the project area for the technology solution(s) they are proposing for Part A and/or Part B:
+Applicants are required to provide project cost details to serve each eligible BSL in the project area for the technology solution(s) they are proposing for Part A1/A2 and/or Part B in the Project Financials Workbook - "Cost Estimation" tab for each technology type (Attachment 8A1/8A2/B):

-- Part A 100% Fiber based deployment - Part B Fiber, reliable and alternative technologies.
+- Part A1 100% Fiber based deployment (100% BSLs in the Project Area) - Part A2 100% Fiber based deployment excluding Outliers - Part B Fiber, reliable and alternative technologies.

-ACA encourages Applicants to provide estimations for both parts A and B to evaluate and prioritize all project applications for proposing the most technically feasible and cost-effective solution for effective broadband deployment through the BEAD program.
+ACA encourages Applicants to provide estimations for all parts A1/A2 and/or B to evaluate and prioritize all project applications for proposing the most technically feasible and cost-effective solution for effective broadband deployment through the BEAD program.